mq2thez/11ty-blog/posts/establishing-manager-relationships.md

 Note that for work of this type, I typically also try to ask a fourth question: "How do you feel about how I am balancing team work with this other project?".

 ## Conclusion

+Managers can help you accomplish goals, but they can't fill the void if you don't _have_ goals.
+The best way to have a fruitful relationship with your manager is to have real goals to reach for.
+Prioritizing growth is extremely important, and the three repeated questions shown above can be a great tool for evaluating that progress and ensuring that everyone is on the same page for how it's going.
+This allows you to avoid surprises.
+There will inevitably be _more_ than this as part of your 1:1s, but having a pattern allows everyone to adjust their expectations.

 The most important thing you can establish in any relationship is trust.
 Your manager needs to be able to trust that you're telling them what you need, and you need to trust that your manager will tell you what they need.
 Trust goes a long way to making things work.